In Conversation with Michael Papaeleftheriou

 Michael Papaeleftheriou (MP):

-Get started with the intention of doing a “bad job”, with the intention of making mistakes.
-As artists, we’re always trying to get things perfect, but there’s a limited window in anyone’s life to make those micro budget passion projects.
+Get started with the intention of doing a “bad job”.
+Make mistakes part of your intent.
+As artists, we’re always trying to get things perfect, but there’s a limited window in anyone’s life to make those microbudget passion projects.
 People move on fast (sometimes away from filmmaking entirely) so don’t waste that precious time trying to make the perfect film.

 Tell us what you think of the interview with Michael Papaeleftheriou.
 What do you think of it?
 What ideas did you get?
 Do you have any suggestions?
 Or did it help you?
 Let’s have your comments below and/or on Facebook, Instagram, or Twitter.